3 Helpful / 0 Not

 0 Helpful / 5 Not

-Pros: Nice course with two boxes and two basket positions with all benches there.
+Pros: Tougher course with two tee boxes and two basket positions.
 Campground with a cafe, store and activities.

 Cons: For first timer to look for next hole.